regmago/example1/README.md

 # Example Repository
-This is a sample repo, hello world revisited!!
+This is a sample repo, hello world revisited again!!